Types of flexible working: what are they and why employees want them

-Today, we’ll be looking at some of the different types of flexible working arrangements, and why the attitudes towards them are shifting.
-There's more to it than just working from home, and different methods will better suit particular individuals and businesses.
+Here are some of the different types of flexible working arrangements, and why the attitudes towards them are changing.
+There's more to it than just working from home, and different methods will better suit particular individuals and companies.

 Developing the correct approach to flexible working for your business is also an important aspect of addressing gender equality in the workplace.
 Research by Tiger Recruitment found that 36% of women are being offered remote working or home working options, versus only 17% of men.

 There are many ways companies can offer flexibility to their employees.
 These include:

 - Phased retirement